Volunteer planting a tree in the sun

 • Have taken a career break or looking to retrain

-• Have faced barriers to accessing environmental jobs – which might be due to race, sexual orientation, caring responsibilities, income or disability.
+• Have faced barriers to accessing environmental jobs – which might be due to race, sexual orientation, caring responsibilities, or disability.

 Read our Woodland Skills FAQ’s to see how we are making the programme accessible.

-woman kneeling beside a newly planted young tree
+Mya-Rose Craig (Bargirl) kneeling beside a newly planted young tree

 Image - Rob Carmier